 Prescription Drug Addiction Treatment

 Diazepam is classified as a sedative/tranquilizer.
-It is most often prescribed to treat anxiety on a short term basis, much like Xanax.
-Because it does not take a few weeks to work, like other anti-anxiety prescriptions can, it can be easily abused by injecting or snorting a higher dose than what is usually prescribed.
+It is most often prescribed to treat anxiety on a short-term basis, much like Xanax.
+Because it does not take a few weeks to work like other anti-anxiety prescriptions can, it can be easily abused by injecting or snorting a higher dose than what is usually prescribed.

 This pain medication is quickly becoming popular among pain pill addicts.
-It is not considered a narcotic pain reliever, but is a very close relative.
+It is not considered a narcotic pain reliever, but it is a very close relative.
 It is used most commonly to treat moderate pain.
 When taken in a high enough dose, the effects are similar to hydrocodone or oxycodone narcotic medications.

 These are just 10 of countless other narcotics, sedatives and amphetamines being abused by people in the United States every day.
 Just because these drugs are technically legal does not mean that they can’t be addictive and dangerous to your health; there is a reason that your doctor will give you clear instructions on how to take them, and will only give you a certain number of refills.
 Unfortunately, some people are prescribed these drugs for legitimate reasons, but find themselves becoming dependent upon them if they begin to take them less carefully.
 Other times, someone who has abused illicit drugs with related effects (like heroin for painkillers, or cocaine for stimulants) might abuse these drugs because they can be similar but more potent.
 No matter what leads an individual to abuse a prescription drug, the recreational use of mind-altering substances is never safe.
 When you suffer from an addiction to prescription drugs, you risk your health, your job, your family and friends and your good legal standing.
 If you find yourself relying on these drugs to get through the day, it’s time to seek treatment at a rehabilitation center.

 Prescription Drug Rehabilitation in New Mexico